OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/09-Testing_for_Session_Hijacking.md

 1. Login to `www.target.com` as Alice and reach the page under test;
 2. Find the cookies which satisfy either of the following cookie leakage conditions:
-    * no HSTS adoption and the Secure attribute is not set and there's partial HSTS adoption i.e the Secure attribute is not set and the Domain attribute is set to a parent domain.
+    * no HSTS adoption and the Secure attribute is not set and there's partial HSTS adoption i.e the Secure attribute is not set and the Domain attribute is set to a parent domain;
-    * partial HSTS adoption, the Secure attribute is not set and the Domain attribute is set to a parent domain.
+    * partial HSTS adoption, the Secure attribute is not set and the Domain attribute is set to a parent domain;
 3. Clear all the other cookies from the browser;
 4. Perform the operation under test;
 5. Check: has the operation been performed?
 If yes, report as insecure;